MDOR/project-for-fun/README.md

 # project-for-fun

 ## Desccription
-Develop a responsive page using [Foundation](http://foundation.zurb.com/sites/docs/v/5.5.3/), the topic is related with a Bank and you have to suggest the design of the project.
+Develop a responsive page using [Foundation](http://foundation.zurb.com/sites/docs/v/5.5.3/), the topic will be related with a Bank and you have to suggest the design of the project (See at the bottom of the page).

 ## Requirements
-In addition the required topics for the project are:
+The required topics for the project are:

 - The page should mobile first
 - Use [Foundation](http://foundation.zurb.com/sites/docs/v/5.5.3/)